DawsonReschke/Arduino_Projects/LED - Light Emitting Diode/README.md

 Qualifiers to learn:
 *	const	:: tells the compiler to not allow for the value to change
 *	volatile	:: tells the compiler that the value can change at anytime

+Projects:
+1. Blinking Light with Button :: using digitalRead, change the pase of the LED flashing base on whether or not the button is pressed
+2. Blinking Light with Potentiometer :: using analogRead, change the pase of the LED based on the potentiometer
+3. Blinking Light with Interrupt	:: using an interrupt, toggle the LED when the button is pressed
+F.	Line OF LEDs Arcade Game